Pablogarciag02/Tech-Blog/README.md

 -Connected to a database

 ## Contribution
 Feel free to fork and use this project for your personal use.
-Or if you want to make it better you can ask for a pull request
+Or if you want to make it better you can ask for a pull request.